Trying to learn how to motivate yourself to workout? This article has you covered!

 “We have noted that specific, challenging goals given in the absence of relevant expertise may undermine the discovery of useful task strategies.
 Goals that are set too high can be demoralizing; there is a fine line between stretching people and discouraging them.”

-Set goals which you can achieve in the time frame you have set, and you will feel proud and more motivated every time you achieve one.
+Set goals that you can achieve in the time frame you have set, and you will feel proud and more motivated every time you achieve one.
 Go for smaller goals first, and then eventually increase the intensity as you progress.

 You will feel confident as you are able to achieve the first milestone you had set, and this will motivate you to cover the entire path to achieving a better version of yourself.